-Outgoing email in CiviCRM on our servers work perfectly and it works “out of the box.”
-There is no configuration required.
+Outgoing email in CiviCRM on our servers works perfectly and it works “out of the box” with no configuration required.
 We also support bounce processing and other inbound email processing, but we will cover those in another blog post.
 Today’s post is about sending emails from your CiviCRM to your constituents.

 Sending bulk mail involves two issues, from a technical standpoint.
 One is sending them out and the other is making sure the recipient receives them.